NavestockCC/navestock-website/README.md

 ## Build

-Run `ng build --prod env=prod` to build the project.
+Run `ng build --prod --aot` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

 ##Environment Setup
 1. Create /src/environments/environment.ts and /src/environments/environment.prod.ts add your Firebase and Google maps key configuration: